new test rig

-We are building a whole new combustion test rig for a wide range of liquid and gaseous fuels, or a mixture of them.
-Initially, acoustic, chemiluminescence, and pollutant emissions will be analyzed in the modular system.
-This project is hosted by the George Jendrassik laboratory of Department of Energy Engineering, funded by the OTKA-FK 124704 grant by the National Research, Development and Innovation Office.
+A new combustion test rig was built for a wide range of liquid and gaseous fuels, or dual-fuel combustion.
+Acoustic, chemiluminescence, and pollutant emission measurements are available with our instruments.
+Furthermore, high-speed Schlieren measurements and Phase Doppler Anemometry were performed during the summer of 2021.
+The instruments were brought by Dr. Milan Malý from the Brno University of Technology.
+The project is hosted by the George Jendrassik laboratory of Department of Energy Engineering.
+The construction of the test rig and its instrumentation were funded by the OTKA-FK 124704 and the 137758 grants by the National Research, Development and Innovation Office.

 First systematic tests

 The system integrity was stretched by a series of coconut methyl ester biodiesel test which is now evaluated and the results are prepared for publication.
 This is the first result that relies solely on the new combustion test rig.

 After solving all the issues in the fuel line, adding the windows and closing the combustion chamber, finally, liquid fuel combustion with diesel oil was successful.
 This is the most significant milestone in the system.
 In the next step, we will calibrate the sensors and update our data acquisition system.
 Then testing various renewable fuels will come.